Home Our Insights Articles Managing “change squared”: How M&As should lead to a second transformation of digital companies

 • Establishing an information technology environment that supports the new digital structure

 In essence, the companies need to be digitally transformed again.
-And yet, as my colleague Tomasz Młodecki discussed in a previous article, this aspect is often overlooked with serious consequences for the new enterprise.
+And yet, as Tomasz Młodecki discussed in a previous article, this aspect is often overlooked with serious consequences for the new enterprise.
 These can include reduction in workers’ efficiency, deterioration in customer service quality and even temporary shutdowns in production.

 How can this be avoided?
 Can aspects of managing M&As be applied to managing the integration of two digital systems?